rtavenar/ml4ts_ensai/_sources/contents/align/align4ml.md

 set, and then assign a label to $\mathbf{x}$ based on a voting strategy.

-Note however that nearest neighbor searches in standard euclidean spaces are usually fastened by smart indexing strategy that are no longer available when using DTW in place of Euclidean distance.
+Note however that nearest neighbor searches in standard euclidean spaces are usually fastened by smart indexing strategies that are no longer available when using DTW in place of Euclidean distance.
 A typical example is the use of triangular inequality to prune the set of candidate neighbors (recall that DTW does not satisfy the triangular